-This act recognizes and vests the forest rights and occupation in forest land to forest dwelling Scheduled Tribes and other traditional forest dwellers who have been residing in such forests for generations but whose rights could not be recognized.
+This act recognizes and vests the forest rights and occupation in forest land to forest dwelling.
+Scheduled Tribes and other traditional forest dwellers who have been residing in such forests for generations but whose rights could not be recognized.

 The definitions of forest dwelling schedule tribes, forestland, forest rights, forest villages, etc. have been included in Section 2 of the Act.
-The Union Ministry of Tribal Affairs (MoTA) is the nodal agency for implementation of the Act, while field implementation is the responsibility of the government agencies.
+The Union Ministry of Tribal Affairs (MoTA) is the nodal agency for implementation of the Act while field implementation is the responsibility of the government agencies.
 Its implementation has also been linked with forest clearance process under Forest (Conservation) Act, 1980 w.e.f.
 August 2009 by MoEF.
-MePTCL/MePDCL shall abide by the provisions of the act if any portion of the transmission line is passing through forest land, in occupation of the forest dwelling scheduled tribes and other traditional forest dwellers.
-However, for linear projects including transmission lines, obtaining NoC from the Gram sabha (Village Council) has been exempted for the requirement of FRA compliance as per MoEF circular dated 5th February 2013 & 15th January 2014.
+MSPCL shall abide by the provisions of the act if any portion of the transmission line is passing through forest land, in occupation of the forest dwelling scheduled tribes and other traditional forest dwellers for laying of transmission lines.
+However, for linear projects including transmission lines obtaining of NoC from the gram sabha has been exempted for the requirement of FRA compliance as per MoEF circular dated 5th February 2013 and 15th January 2014.